Skip to main content

 Learn how to handle and store leftovers properly.

-After any holiday party, family dinner or other gathering where food is served, there are often plenty of leftovers for the hosts and guests to enjoy later.
+After a holiday party, family dinner or other gathering where food is served, there are often plenty of leftovers for the hosts and guests to enjoy later.
 Unfortunately, even if the food was properly cooked, leftovers can become unsafe to eat if not handled and stored properly.

-Scrub Up
+Scrub up

 First, wash your hands with warm water and soap.
 Scrub for 20 seconds, then rinse and dry them thoroughly.
 Do this before and after handling leftovers.

 • A 2013 germ study by NSF found that many kitchen items harbor germs if not cleaned properly, including food storage containers with rubber seals.
-These seals were the eighth-germiest place in the kitchen and ripe for bacteria like Salmonella, yeast and mold.
+These seals were the eighth germiest place in the kitchen and ripe for bacteria like Salmonella, yeast and mold.
 When you’re cleaning your containers, make sure to remove the rubber seals.

 • If the container is dishwasher safe, remove the rubber seal and place the container, seal and lid in the dishwasher after each use.
 If you are hand washing, wash the seal, lid and container in hot, soapy water.
 Pay extra attention to the area where the seal fits into the top and the grooves where the cover attaches to the container.